 “Being a part of the process of working on a log that's hundreds of years old and seeing that come back to life through a Welcome Figure, and hearing the stories of Indigenous peoples, is so important for students."

-The design features the Twin Sisters (the Lions peaks) and a human figure at the top, overseeing the school community.
+The design features the Two Sisters (the Lions peaks) and a human figure at the top, overseeing the school community.

 The finished result is nothing short of “impressive,” said Baker.

 Along with the pole’s design representing the beauty of the North Shore, Baker said it also symbolized protection and strength for the school community.

 He explained that welcome figures – which differ from totem poles in form and function – are used by Coast Salish peoples as markers to welcome visitors to their territories and were usually carved in a gesturing motion.

 “Part of a welcome figure is to have open arms and welcome individuals to the school,” Baker said.